Alire

 provide.
 (Such a crate without actual releases, but provided by other crates,

-is called a virtual crate.)
+is called an abstract crate.)
 For example:

 gnat = ">=7" # We require a minimum compiler version